 Mission: To respond to the needs and uphold the rights of victims and witnesses.

-Being the victim of, or witness to, a crime can be a difficult, even devastating experience.
+Being the victim of, or witness to, a crime can be a difficult and even devastating experience.
 Victims and witnesses may feel frustrated, confused or overwhelmed trying to negotiate the unfamiliar ways of the justice system alone.
 The Victim-Witness Unit exists to help.

 As a crime victim, you have the following rights under 18 United States Code § 3771: